UW-GDA/aster-thermal/README.md

 # Validating ASTER Thermal Infrared Imaging for use in Snow Models
 #### Calista Moore

+## See summary.ipynb for final work and conclusions.

 ## Summary
 I will use zonal statistics to analyze how well ASTER TIR data emulates coincident finer resolution airborne TIR for use in snow models.
 I would like to use NDVI to understand if vegetation impacts the results and identify a scaling function if ASTER does not capture surface temperature well enough for snow models.